helxplatform/translator-devops/helm/node-normalization-redis/README.md

 ## Managing the Bitnami Redis images

+We use the [Bitnami Redis package for Helm](https://artifacthub.io/packages/helm/bitnami/redis) to set up a local set of Redis databases.

 You can update the versions of the Bitname Redis images in Chart.lock as per Chart.yaml by running:

 ```shell